jjfishtank/ExploringRust/README.md

 The purpose of this project is to explore the Rust programming language in order to analyze it's strengths and weaknesses.
 Going into this project, I had zero experience with Rust, so this project will double as a learning experience.

 ## Analysis of Rust as a Programming Language
-### Classification of the language family
+### Classification of the Language Family
 Rust is a multi-paradigm language that supports imperative, procedural, concurrent, and functional styles.
 Like C++, Rust is a statically typed systems programming language.
 It emphasizes performance and low-level detail control.
 Unlike C++, Rust features a borrow checker that ensures memory safety.
 Unlike the garbage collectors from languages like Python and Java, the borrow checker runs at compile time—eliminating the performance penalty of run-time checking.

-### Readability, write-ability, orthogonality, cost, and reliability
+### Readability, Write-ability, Orthogonality, Cost, and Reliability

 * Readability: Rust’s syntax is designed to be clear and concise.
 It uses meaningful naming conventions and well-structured code.
 Rust makes as many zero-cost abstractions as possible.
   For example, even though Rust is statically typed, it uses type inference, reducing verbosity: `let x = 5; // infers that x is an integer`